5 Industries that Artificial Intelligence Will Disrupt

 - Administration- All administration jobs will never completely disappear due to the development of artificial intelligence; however, some positions will disappear with the development of artificial intelligence.
 Some administrative and secretarial jobs are no longer needed because small and average-sized companies are using devices and even apps on their phone to track client appointments and schedules.
 Company executives and middle-level management can handle communication directly from their phones.
 Lynda Gratton of The Guardian comments, “Many medium-skilled jobs disappear as executives’ smartphones replace their secretaries and assistants.”
 For some companies, cutting costs including cutting secretarial services and other administrative jobs that they believe they can handle themselves or delegate to a part-time employee, rather than a full-time employee.

 - Transportation- Approximately 50 years ago we believed that by the year 2020 everyone would be operating flying cars.
 Instead of flying cars being in our imminent future, automated cars that more or less drive themselves are on the horizon.
-Connie Chan has reported that companies such as Google, Tesla, and Uber are in the early stages of changing the way we view transportation.
-Self-driving cars are very likely in our near future, and although they would be very useful, they would also have the ability to greatly impact future availability of jobs in the transportation industry.
+Onde reports that one of the 5 million transportation enterprises entering the market each year.
+Self-driving cars are very likely in our near future, and although they would be very useful, they would also have the ability to greatly impact the future availability of jobs in the transportation industry.

 Implications for the Future